-Item 4: Make sure that objects are initialized before they're used int x;
+Item 4: Make sure that objects are initialized before they're used in some contexts, x is guaranteed to be initialized (to zero), but in others, it's not.
+If you say this, class Point { int x, y;

 C++ can seem rather fickle about initializing the values of objects.
-For example, if you say this, in some contexts, x is guaranteed to be initialized (to zero), but in others, it's not.
-If you say this, p's data members are sometimes guaranteed to be initialized (to zero), but sometimes they're not.
+For example, if you say this, p's data members are sometimes guaranteed to be initialized (to zero), but sometimes they're not.
 If you're coming from a language where uninitialized objects can't exist, pay attention, because this is important.
-Reading uninitialized values yields undefined behavior.
-On some platforms, the mere act of reading an uninitialized value can halt your program.
-More typically, the result of the read will be semi-random bits, which will then pollute the object you read the bits into, eventually leading to inscrutable program behavior and a lot of unpleasant debugging.